mbaumer/us_hep_funding/docs/_states/UT.md

 # UT -- Sen. Orrin Hatch (R) and  Sen. Mike Lee (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  15  HEP grants, totalling  $2,375,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+15 HEP grants, totalling $2,375,000.00

                          Amount ($)
 Institution        Year
 UNIVERSITY OF UTAH 2012       78000